TommyC81/TPF2-LineManager/README.md

   Additionally, the mod will ensure at least 1 vehicle remains on each line, unless rule `[X]` is used.
 * Sensible rules for both PASSENGER and CARGO lines are used by default (if automatic vehicle management is enabled for the respective category of lines).
 However, if this doesn't work as desired, see the "Line rules" section below for more information.
+* The mod is primarily tested with lines running with "Load if available" station settings i.e. free-running lines.
+Although good results have been reported for other types of line/station settings, results could vary.
 * Using any other in-game date progression (date speed) than 1x is _EXPERIMENTAL_ - it is likely that things will break in some way or simply not work as expected.
 Suggest to avoid this unless you know what you are doing and like to figure things out including digging into the code (including rules.lua) to tweak things.